Presenter: Amanda Warren, MS, CCC-SLP

 "I liked the examples of different tools for supervision and the self-assessment tool.
 I want to make sure I am providing supervision that will help the new clinician.
-I liked that I could watch it on my schedule.
-I had to stop and start the session many times.
+I liked that I could watch course on my schedule.
 This was helpful with my busy life, both work and home."
 C.D.
 (Jan.
 2023)

 "Learning the types of questions to ask supervisees was beneficial.
 I liked the specific examples."
 L.S.
 (Jan.
 2023)

 "I liked the models of supervision.
 Presentation was easy to follow and understand."
 L.G.
 (Jan.
 2023)

 "Types of questions and feedback to provide to supervisees at different stages of the supervision experience were beneficial.
 Provided guidance on how to approach a supervisory experience, including the ASHA self-assessment tool for supervision."
 M.C.
 (Dec.
 2022)

 "I liked the breadth of information - the frameworks for supervision, the types of questioning, and the focus on what to establish with the student prior to starting."
 M.C.
 (Dec.
 2022)